 Google Voice Typing is the go-to voice-to-text engine that allows users to dictate words and sentences instead of typing them.
 However, Google’s talk-to-text feature is seemingly not working for some users both on Gboard or third-party keyboards that use Google’s Text-to-speech engine.
-Some of them get the Google Voice Something went wrong error.
+Some of them get the Google Voice Something went wrong error and it seems that Google Voice Typing is not working for those users.

 Follow the steps below to sort out whatever is wrong with Google Voice Typing on your Android handset: